Under-Cover Man

-Under Cover Man is a 1932 American pre-Code crime film directed by James Flood and starring George Raft and Nancy Carroll.
+Under Cover Man is a 1932 American pre-Code crime film directed by James Flood and starring George Raft, Nancy Carroll and Lew Cody.
+It was produced and distributed by Paramount Pictures.

 Plot

 Criminal Nick Darrow goes undercover to get the gangsters who killed his father.
 He teams up with Lora, the sister of Jimmy, a man who was killed by the same people.